wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/2-13  Dunamancy.md

 - The final battle for this adventure should take place on the Totem Beach, surrounded by the dragon totems.
 Maybe they can play a role somehow?
 - Extus's tactics should focus on shifting the battlefield as much as possible using dunamancy magic.
 Maybe even reversing gravity and sending things into the sky to create a crazy, dynamic battlefield!
 - At the midpoint of the battle (half HP for Extus), the scene below should happen.
+- Phase 1: Optional Floating Platforms
+	- Extus causes the dragon totems to float in the air and flip upside down, creating floating platforms that the players can choose to use to their advantage.
+This also alludes to future battle phases.
+- Phase 2: Gravity Inversion – Fighting Upside Down
+	- Extus reverses gravity, sending himself and all combatants into the sky, where additional floating platforms now act as the battlefield.
+	- Any creatures that fail a saving throw are flung upwards until they grab onto something (Athletics/Acrobatics check).
+	- Spells with projectile trajectories may function differently, bending due to shifting gravitational pull.
+- Phase 3: Chaotic Gravity – Constantly Shifting Directions
+	- Extus, now more unstable, begins shifting gravity in different directions every round.
+	- The battlefield moves horizontally, diagonally, and even rotates, forcing players to constantly reposition.
+	- At this point, Extus fights more aggressively, trying to break the party’s formation and send them into hazards.
+- Phase 4: Singularity Collapse – The Final Gambit
+	- Extus, realizing he is losing, creates an unstable singularity, pulling all combatants toward its center.
+	- Floating platforms crumble, forcing players to rely on midair combat or last-second positioning.
+	- This phase is a desperate struggle, where one final strike can determine the battle’s outcome.

 ###### 13. The Hidden Vision – The Shadow Beyond Time
  - [ ]